AP Computer Science Principles New Resources and Processes for 2019-20

 AP Computer Science Principles was created with significant support from the National Science Foundation and more than 50 leading high school and higher education computer science educators who piloted the program at their institutions.
-Over 350 colleges and universities have already communicated their plans to offer credit and placement for AP CSP and hundreds more will be communicated over the next year.
+Over 500 colleges and universities offer credit and placement for AP CSP and hundreds more will be communicated over the next year.
 The College Board is actively working with institutions to develop and publish their credit and placement policies for AP CSP.

-Visit the AP Higher Ed site for higher ed support and resources, as well as information on recruitment, admission, and advising and placement with CSP assessments.
+Visit the AP Higher Education site for higher education support and resources, as well as information on recruitment, admission, and advising and placement with CSP assessments.

-Meet the current Development Committee for AP Computer Science Principles.
+Meet the Development Committee for AP Computer Science Principles.